KINT-FM

-KINT-FM (93.9 FM) is a radio station in El Paso, Texas, also serving Las Cruces, New Mexico and widely heard over the U.S.-Mexican border in Ciudad Juarez and surrounding communities.
+KINT-FM (93.9 MHz) is a radio station in El Paso, Texas, also serving Las Cruces, New Mexico, and widely heard over the U.S.-Mexican border in Ciudad Juarez and surrounding communities.
 The station is currently owned by Entravision Communications.
 The station airs a radio format called "La Suavecita" It features Regional Mexican adult hits.

 KINT-FM's studio facilities are located on North Mesa Street (Texas State Highway 20) in northwest El Paso, and its transmitter is located atop the Franklin Mountains in the El Paso city limits.
-AM 1650 KSVE has at times simulcast KINT-FM.
+KSVE (1650 AM) has at times simulcast KINT-FM.

 History

 In 1975, a license was given for a new station on 93.9 FM in El Paso, KPAS.
 "94FM" was El Paso's original rock station but changed away from the format in 1981, chasing listeners toward KLAQ at 95.5.
-Prior to Spanish-language programing, this station also aired Hot AC and CHR formats.
+Prior to Spanish-language programing, this station also aired hot AC and CHR formats.

 For the first time, in 1992, KPAS became KINT-FM.
 On March 18, 1994, the station changed its call sign to KSVE, only to revert to KINT-FM on May 20 of that year.